vadimgrn/usbip-win2/README.md

 dmesg --follow | tee ~/usbip.log
 ```
 ## Plans for near future
-  - Use Cancel-Safe IRP Queues.
-Issues with IRP cancellation are the major cause of BSODs.
   - Get rid of usbip_xfer.exe userspace app and handle TCP/IP data exchange inside the driver
   - Use vectored I/O (MDL) to avoid copying of buffers